 There’s nothing more frustrating than having a nice fish come unbuttoned due to a poor hook set or improper technique.
 Luckily, choosing the best fishing rod for top water fishing isn’t always really that hard.

 First off, I prefer to use a best topwater rod made of fiberglass for topwater fishing.
 I don’t need an overly sensitive fishing pole for this technique, so fiberglass works just fine for my purposes.
-In addition, I’ve found that when I use fiberglass fishing rods for topwater fishing, I’m less likely to set the hook too early.
+In addition, I’ve found that when I use fiberglass fishing topwater fishing rod, I’m less likely to set the hook too early.

 Using a fiberglass fishing poles forces me to allow the that split second it needs to get the bait fully in it’s mouth before I set the hook.
 Using a fiberglass fishing pole will help you hook more fish when throwing a topwater lure.

-In terms of action, I prefer to use a medium fast to medium action rod.
+In terms of action, I prefer to use a medium fast to medium action rod which acts as best rod for topwater for me.
 Again, the reason for this choice is to help me get more solid hooksets.
 A fast action rod will most often pull the lure out of the fish’s mouth before it’s able to get a solid hold on it.

 By using a medium to medium action fishing pole, I can offset my natural reaction to seeing a fish strike at my lure (which is namely to set the hell out of the hook–oftentimes, far too soon).
 Be careful, however; occasionally you’ll want to avoid using medium action rods, simply because they can make it harder to work certain lures.